MariaNattestad/omgenomics-com/_posts/2017-03-24-bash-intro.markdown

 The rest of this page is covering the same code as the video so you can copy-paste some of the snippets, and it has a few updates added in 2020.

+**Update 2021**: Here is a quick guide to [adapting to ZSH](/adapting-to-zsh/), which is the new default on Macs now.
+If your computer uses ZSH, skip the command prompt setup below, follow the new guide instead if you want, and just skip to "basic navigation".

 ## One-time command prompt setup

 Start by opening the terminal.
 (On a Mac, hit command-space and type in terminal.)